akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 44. Applied Visual Design
+# 44. Create Visual Direction by Fading an Element from Left to Right

 ## Description
 <section id='description'>